Moissanite: Applications

 Moissanite was introduced to the jewelry market as a diamond alternative in 1998 after Charles & Colvard (formerly known as C3 Inc.) received patents to create and market lab-grown silicon carbide gemstones, becoming the first firm to do so.
 By 2018 all patents on the original process world-wide had expired.
-Charles & Colvard currently makes and distributes moissanite jewelry and loose gems under the trademarks Forever One, Forever Brilliant, and Forever Classic.
+As of 1998, Charles & Colvard makes and distributes moissanite jewelry and loose gems under the trademarks Forever One, Forever Brilliant, and Forever Classic.
 Other manufacturers market silicon carbide gemstones under trademarked names such as Amora.

-On the Mohs scale of mineral hardness (with diamond as the upper extreme, 10) moissanite is rated as 9.25.
-As a diamond alternative Moissanite has some optical properties exceeding those of diamond.
+On the Mohs scale of mineral hardness (with diamond as the upper extreme, 10) moissanite is rated as 9.5.
+As a diamond alternative, Moissanite has some optical properties exceeding those of diamond.
 It is marketed as a lower price alternative to diamond that does not involve the expensive mining practices used for the extraction of natural diamonds.
 As some of its properties are quite similar to diamond, moissanite may be used as counterfeit diamond.
 Testing equipment based on measuring thermal conductivity in particular may give results similar to diamond.
 In contrast to diamond, moissanite exhibits a thermochromism, such that heating it gradually will cause it to temporarily change color, starting at around 65 C. A more practical test is a measurement of electrical conductivity, which will show higher values for moissanite.
 Moissanite is birefringent (i.e., light sent through the material splits into separate beams that depend on the source polarization), which can be easily seen, and diamond is not.

-Because of its hardness, it can be used in high-pressure experiments, as a replacement for diamond (see diamond anvil cell).
+Because of its hardness, it can be used in high-pressure experiments, as a replacement for diamond (see Diamond anvil cell).
 Since large diamonds are usually too expensive to be used as anvils, moissanite is more often used in large-volume experiments.
-Synthetic moissanite is also interesting for electronic and thermal applications because its thermal conductivity is similar to that of diamonds.
+Synthetic moissanite is also interesting for electronic and thermal applications because its thermal conductivity is similar to that of diamond.
 High power silicon carbide electronic devices are expected to find use in the design of protection circuits used for motors, actuators, and energy storage or pulse power systems.

+Silicon carbide is a mainstream semiconductor for high-power and high-temperature electronics.
+Commercial SiC power devices first entered mass production in the early 2000s with SiC Schottky barrier diodes, followed by SiC MOSFETs in the 2010s.
+Relative to silicon devices, SiC offers a wider bandgap, higher critical electric field, and superior thermal conductivity, enabling lower switching and conduction losses, higher operating temperatures, and operation at higher voltages and frequencies.

+By the 2010s–2020s, SiC MOSFETs and diodes were widely adopted in photovoltaic inverters, industrial motor drives, onboard chargers, and electric-vehicle traction inverters, among other systems, with reviews identifying the shift to SiC as a major inflection in power-electronic design.

 It also exhibits thermoluminescence, making it useful in radiation dosimetry.